-“I’m going to wreck it!”
-That’s the catchy battle cry that Wreck-It Ralph (John C. Reilly) shouts before he starts pounding down on an 8-bit video game roof of an apartment complex.
-In reality — or the complex reality of a movie about video game characters whose lives outside of their arcade cabinets don’t necessarily mimic the roles they inhabit during their day jobs — Ralph’s a pretty nice guy, well-meaning and unhappy with the stigma that comes with being his video game’s main villain.
-Ostracized by the apartment tenants, Ralph comes to find that a celebration’s being held for Felix, the game’s hero, in honor of the game’s 30th anniversary.
-Unwilling to accept what others think of him, Ralph makes a wager and goes on a mission to get his very own medal.
+In reality — or the complex reality of a movie about video game characters whose lives outside of their arcade cabinets don’t necessarily mimic the roles they inhabit during their day jobs — Ralph’s a pretty nice guy, well-meaning yet unhappy to carry the stigma of being his video game’s main villain.

-Getting the medal isn’t easy, and Ralph ventures to the first-person shooter arcade game Hero’s Duty, where players fight through swarms of alien bugs en route to the top of the tower.
+Getting the medal isn’t easy, and Ralph ventures to the first-person shooter arcade game Hero’s Duty where players fight through swarms of alien bugs en route to the top of the tower.

 It’s a great family movie with good voice acting by an ensemble cast that’s less about being recognized and more about owning their parts.
 The computer animation is simple and vibrant, and the clever use of familiar video game characters makes this an enjoyable treat for parents and their kids.